GMT +7 hours

 Thailand’s peak season is between November and February when the climate is drier and slightly cooler, while the hottest period is April to May.
 May to October tends to have higher rainfall but there should still be plenty of sunshine and this is the time to benefit from the greatest value and less crowded beaches.

 Hua Hin holiday highlights

 For a taste of Hua Hin’s royal history, visit the Maruekatayawan Palace, designed by King Rama VI in 1923.
-Boasting fine examples of traditional raised Thai architecture and crafted purely from teak wood, the palace takes pride as the longest golden teak palace in the world and enjoys peaceful ocean views.
-Once belonging to a royal pavilion in Sanamchan Palace, Hua Hin Railway Station, found at the top end of Damnoern Kasem Road, stands as another delightful part of Thailand’s royal history.
-This beautiful wooden train station is one of the oldest in Thailand and connects to the capital of Bangkok.
+Offering an intricate example of traditional raised Thai architecture and crafted purely from teak wood, the palace takes pride in its status as the longest golden teak palace in the world, overlooking the peaceful ocean.

 Recommended Hua Hin Hotels

 7 nights, Room & Breakfast, 23 Oct '16

 7 nights, Room & Breakfast, 13 Sep '16